-There are many lease terms that are confusing, load factor is one of them.
-If you plan move to a multi-tenant building, it’s an important item that you and your broker will negotiate with a property owner.
-Depending on where you are, “load factor” is also known as “core factor” and “loss factor."
+There are many lease terms that are confusing and load factor is one of them.
+If you plan to move into a multi-tenant office building, it’s an important item that you and your broker will negotiate with a property owner.
+Depending on where you are, “load factor” is also known as the “core factor” and “loss factor."

 There are several terms you must know to understand how a load factor is calculated:

-- Rentable SF: this is what your monthly rent will be based on.
+- Rentable square footage: this is what your monthly rent will be based on.
 It’s your usable SF plus a portion of the common area (those used by all tenants).
 The portion of the common area rent you will pay is determined by the load factor.